 Weights, heights, and size options for all Puffy and Casper models are listed in the tables below.

 As you can tell from the tables above, Casper mattress vs. Puffy mattress options are very similar in terms of weight, height, and available sizes.
 All Puffy and Casper models can be purchased in each of the six standard sizes, making them suitable for one person or multiple sleepers.
-By and large, these mattresses are also fairly light.
-Of their total selections, only the Puffy Royal and Casper Wave Hybrid weigh more than 100 pounds in a queen size.
+By and large, all-foam mattresses are also fairly light while hybrids tend to be heavier.
 Still, you may want to elicit help from a roommate, friend, or family member when carrying any of these beds.

 Both Puffy and Casper offer an assortment of thickness options, including medium- and high-profile beds.
 Those who desire a low-profile mattress should consider other brands that sell beds measuring less than 10 inches thick.